6 Best Face Oils for Glowing Skin This Winter (And How to Use Them Properly)

 My Experience

 It took me a while to really figure out how this product would fit into my routine.
-Once I started treating it more like a makeup primer/highlighter it made much more sense to me.
+Once I started treating it more like a makeup primer/highlighter, it made much more sense to me.
 Futuredew definitely delivers on its promise of an instant glow.
 The light-reflecting minerals provide a dewy, radiant finish that makes my skin look fresh and luminous.
 It’s perfect for those days when my skin needs a little extra boost.

 What makes it different to other highlighter/complexion booster-type products is the long-lasting hydration.
 The blend of plant-based oils and squalane ensures my skin stays hydrated throughout the day.
 Unlike some other products that give a temporary glow, Futuredew keeps my skin looking dewy and moisturised for hours.